Last Updated on

-Strike up a chat with any experienced web developer about where to host a site, and chances are the conversation will at some point veer to Linux-based servers.
+Strike up a conversation with any experienced web developer about where to host a blog or website, and chances are the conversation will at some point veer to Linux-based servers.

 The operating system may not be the most popular choice for home computers, but when it comes to the best way to host a website, it's something of an industry standard.
 Sure, there are reasons to use Windows servers on some occasions, but the vast majority of developers (and hosting providers) prefer to go with the best Linux hosting.

 Their reasoning would touch on a swath of technical jargon and touch on many of Linux's strengths (like ease-of-use, and reduced stress on hardware) but those come secondary to the fact that if you want a website that's going to blow visitors away, you need a service that's going to give you the best linux server for web hosting.

 That's where we come in.
-We're going into some detail about characteristics the best host should have, and how you can track down the best Linux for your web hosting needs.
+We're going into some detail about characteristics the best host should have, and how you can track down the best Linux hosting for your needs.

 HostPapa offers all of the things you'd expect from an experienced hosting provider.
 They have a range of plans with specific options that can scale to your needs.
 You can go Shared or VPS with no problem, and they even got reseller plans for those of you looking to start a nice side business.